uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Likewise, to unsubscribe to a mailing list from which you would not like to receive email, click the ``Unsubscribe`` button in the ``Action`` column of the mailing list to which you would like to unsubscribe.
+Likewise, to unsubscribe to a mailing list and not receive email from that list any more, click the ``Unsubscribe`` button in the ``Action`` column of the mailing list from which to unsubscribe (:ref:`userMLUnsubscribe`).

 .. _userMLUnsubscribe: